Things appear to be looking up for Apollo Global Management Inc. (APO)

 Sponsored

-The stock witnessed a 14.60% loss in the last 1 month and extending the period to 3 months gives it a 19.18%, and is 4.16% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.46% over the week and 2.95% over the month.
+The stock witnessed a 3.84% loss in the last 1 month and extending the period to 3 months gives it a 10.65%, and is -1.48% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.79% over the week and 3.30% over the month.

 Apollo Global Management Inc. (APO) Top Institutional Holders